EnriqueSLeeK/Pipex/README.md

 ## Functionality

-For the first part only 1 pipe will be supported
+For the first(mandatory) part only 1 pipe will be supported

 For the bonus part multiple pipes and the "here document" functionality are implemented